codebender16/toy_robot/README.md

 # Tech Stack

-The program runs on Ruby version 2.7.1
+The program runs on Ruby version 2.7.1.
+If you don't have ruby installed, here is a guide for [ruby installation](https://www.ruby-lang.org/en/documentation/installation/)

 Principles:
 1. MVC